The Early Signs Of Skin Cancer?

 The Dermatologist Visit- Early Signs of Skin Cancer

-So getting a recommendation from a trusted person who had been under this doctor’s care before, I went to see a Dermatologist.
 After a brief exam, he disregarded the spot on the forehead as just a build-up of dead skin!
 Really!
 How can that happen?
 Scrubs and cleanings plus the shampooing should be taking care of dead skin!
 Surely he was mistaken.

 But, no, a bit of fiddling and he had a scab-looking hunk of skin off my forehead, and over there in a tray!
 Next, he sprayed the remaining scab with something he said would freeze the rest off without bleeding.

-What was he thinking!
+What was he thinking?
 He looked at my arms and hands and asked about any places that were covered by my clothing.
 I extended my hand, and in a flash, he was holding my hand, pressing and mashing on a corn-looking thing, saying this needed to be removed surgically.

 Really, surgically?
 That place isn’t as unsightly as the spot on my forehead.
 “Just use your spray magic,” I thought to myself.